 “You”, then, are no thing, though you know, encompass, and contain all things.

 “You and I are all as much continuous with the physical universe as a wave is continuous with the ocean.” — Alan Watts

 This Love, this connection, is always there for you to notice, right on the surface.
-But because we have developed over many years of conditioning thoughts that are centered around the ego, it will take time to unwind them.
+But because we’ve conditioned our thoughts around the ego, it will take time to unwind them.
 It will take time cultivate a direct understanding of Love that you can carry with you always.

 If this is something you’re interested in, if you do decide to commit to a formal practice like vipassana, please allow patience for yourself.
 Thoughts are slippery.
 It will take time.
-But each time you practice, each time you catch yourself lost in thought, identified with its contents, take joy in that moment.
-Be grateful that you have been able to wake up from that dream.
-And soak in marvel, in awe and reverence for the remarkable fact of experience.
-Try to remember that most of us are never even presented with the opportunity for awakening to arise.
-So, please, don’t let that gratitude, that progress, go unnoticed.
+But each time you practice, each time you catch yourself lost in thought, identified with its contents, that is progress.
+Take joy in that moment.
+And also use those moments to cultivate some gratitude – be grateful that you have been able to wake up from that dream.

-And as you continue to experience this insight directly, as you become more aware of the true nature of your mind, I think you’ll notice that the character and quality of your experience will change dramatically.
-More and more, I think you’ll find yourself in extraordinary spaces of possibility – in open, soft, warm, and expansive states of being, even in the midst of pain and sorrow.
+And as you continue to experience this insight directly, as you become more aware of the true nature of your mind, watch what happens to the character and quality of your experience.
+More and more, I think you’ll find yourself in extraordinary spaces of possibility – in open, soft, warm, and expansive states of being.

 But don’t take my word for it.
 See for yourself.
 Pay close attention in each moment to that space in which everything is appearing and being known.
 And with mindfulness – with an open and sincere interest – ask yourself, ‘What is there to be known?’